-Based on the start-up tasks and additional responsibilities required of DOE, probable program expansion, and the current work load that DOE experiences with the tax credit programs as a benchmark, DOE estimates the need to hire three additional staff members to satisfy the requirements of this bill.
-Additional staff include a program manager at an estimated cost of \$140,000 for salary/benefits and support costs (pay band level six), a program specialist at an estimated cost of \$115,000 for salary/benefits and support costs (pay band level six), a program specialist at an estimated cost of \$115,000 for salary/benefits and support costs (pay band level five), and a clerical position at an estimated cost of \$60,000 for salary/benefits and support costs (pay band level three).
+Based on the start-up tasks and additional responsibilities required of DOE, probable program expansion, and the current work load that DOE experiences with the tax credit programs as a benchmark, DOE estimates the need to hire three additional staff members to satisfy the requirements of this bill if reenacted by the 2017 Session of the General Assembly.
+Additional staff include a program manager at an estimated cost of \$140,000 for salary/benefits and support costs (pay band level six), a program specialist at an estimated cost of \$115,000 for salary/benefits and support costs (pay band level five), and a clerical position at an estimated cost of \$60,000 for salary/benefits and support costs (pay band level three).
 DOE anticipates one-time start-up costs of \$50,000 related to developing policies and software to assist with administration.
-The total estimated state impact from these costs is \$365,000 in FY 2017 and \$315,000 in each subsequent fiscal year.
+The total estimated state impact from these costs is \$365,000 in the first year of enactment and \$315,000 in each subsequent fiscal year.
 This bill does not indicate when the Parental Choice Education Savings Accounts will become effective; however, DOE likely will require state funding in advance of the first school year of implementation to satisfy some of the responsibilities listed above.

-The bill also imparts several new responsibilities on VCSP.
+Pending reenactment by the 2017 Session of the General Assembly, the bill also imparts several new responsibilities on VCSP.
 The bill requires VCSP to work with DOE to establish a process for application, renewal, and appeal of savings accounts; contract, directly or indirectly, through private scholarship foundations or with private financial management firms to manage savings accounts under the supervision of VCSP; and conduct or contract for annual audits of savings accounts.
 The fiscal impact to VCSP is indeterminate at this time but likely would include costs for implementing and administering banking and other operational relationships, auditing, and ongoing oversight and operational costs, such as customer service to address questions on the accounts.

-Additionally, the bill requires the Office of the State Inspector General (OSIG) to investigate any case in which a resident school division finds evidence of fraudulent use of savings account moneys by a parent.
+Additionally, pending reenactment by the 2017 Session of the General Assembly, the bill requires the Office of the State Inspector General (OSIG) to investigate any case in which a resident school division finds evidence of fraudulent use of savings account moneys by a parent.
 At this time, nothing in OSIG's statutory authority gives the agency jurisdiction to investigate citizens.
 Any fiscal impact to OSIG resulting from this bill is indeterminate at this time.